Nitesh2503/SlackUptimeMonitor/README.md

 <img src="https://raw.githubusercontent.com/AndreiD/SlackUptimeMonitor/master/slackmonitor.JPG" alt="slack website up down notifier uptime ping"/>

-#### A simple, one file script that notifies you on slack when your website is down.
+#### A simple, one file script that notifies you on slack when your website is down

-## Configuration
+## Configurations

 ### Step 1 - Get the script

 Simply copy paste the script uptimemonitor.py into your server.
-After you test it add it to cron with your preferred check interval
+After you test it, add it to cron with your preferred check interval

 Example for checks every minute
 ~~~~